ibm-cloud-docs/vpc/lb-ts-401.md

 You receive a `401` error code for your load balancer.
 {: tsSymptoms}

-HTTP 401 codes indicate that a client request has not been completed because it lacks valid authentication credentials for the requested resource.
+HTTP 401 codes indicate that a client request was not completed because it lacked valid authentication credentials for the requested resource.
 {: tsCauses}

 Check the following access policies for your user: